ludiosarchive/unfixed-security-bugs/README.md

 ## phantomjs, libqtwebkit4, libqt5webkit5

-* These packages exist in a state of permanent insecurity because they don't keep up with the ~6-week browser update cycle.
+* These packages exist in a state of permanent insecurity because they don't keep up with the ~6-week browser update cycle.  (e.g. take any one of the many WebKit security bugs fixed after the last release of these packages, which could be a ~year old.)

 ## Windows 7 through 10